About the Game Reviews

 For starters, I’ve got all sorts of insights to share with you about the inner workings of the game industry – you know cool stuff like who invented which game, how they came up with it, what the original theme was, etc. I also have a great deal of knowledge on what it takes to make a solid game.
 All pluses!
 But I’m guessing you want to know if the game companies influence which games I write about.
 The answer is “not really.”
 Again, if I get a game from a manufacturer, licensor or inventor to test out and if it’s not very good, I won’t write about it.
 They know just as well as I do that a particular game cannot be loved by everyone – so maybe I was one of the few that didn’t like it.
 I’m not going to badmouth it online so I’m not hurting anyone’s feelings or sales numbers.

-I do, I love games, I really love games.
-Now there are ones I like more than others, but every game reviewed on this site I’ve had fun with some point in time.
-But please keep in mind that a good game still relies on having excited/willing players.
-I’m guessing you’re not going to have a good experience if you grab a My Little Pony game to play with a group of grown men.
-Some games are great for a very small segment of the population – like girls between 4 and 7 who LOVE My Little Pony.
-So please keep that in mind when pairing your game selection with your players.
+I’m very sorry to hear that.
+Not every game is for every person.
+I don’t want to spend 3+ hours playing a cooperative game about how ogres are going to find some gems before some zombies do (totally made up game).
+There are always ones I like more than others, but every game reviewed on this site I’ve had fun with.
+BUT please keep in mind that a good game still relies on having excited/willing players.
+I’m guessing you’re not going to have a good experience if you grab HABA’s Sleepy Princess Pile Up game to play with a group of grown men.
+Some games are great for a very small segment of the population – like girls between 3 and 7 who LOVE princesses.
+Keep that in mind when pairing your game selection with your players.

 5. Do you review your own games?